ProfessorKazarinoff/jupyterhub-ENGR114-2019Q4/docs/docs/nbgitpuller_defaut_url.md

 # nbgitpuller default URL

-In this section, we will configure the nbgitpuller URL from the previous section into the default URL for our JupyterHub site.
+In this section, we will discuss how one might configure the nbgitpuller URL from the previous section into the default URL for our JupyterHub site.
 This mean that any time a student goes to [mydomain.org](#) --> [mydomain.org/mycustomgitpullerurl](#)

 The [nbgitpuller plugin](https://github.com/jupyterhub/nbgitpuller#constructing-the-nbgitpuller-url) pulls down a GitHub repo into each student's JupyterHub environment when students start JupyterHub by clicking on a specific link.